romany2021/home-assistant.io/source/_integrations/update.mqtt.markdown

 {% endraw %}

 JSON can also be used as `state_topic` payload.
-Not that this also allows process progress information.
+Note that this also allows process progress information.

 {% raw %}